thomascys/marvel/README.md

 # Symfony 3 demo application

 A Symfony 3 demo application created to get familiar with the Symfony framework.
-It uses Doctrine ORM, entities, data fixtures and authentication.
+It uses:

+- Doctrine ORM Mapping
+- Entities
+- Data fixtures
+- Authentication

 ## Requirements